jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 you can MIX conditional branches with a mix of FORTH/assembly: see TEST5 in the demo file \MSP430-FORTH\TESTASM.4TH

-FAST FORTH have one pass assembler, not able to make forward jump.
+FAST FORTH have one pass assembler, not able to resolve forward jumps.

 I have added possibility of several "non canonical" jumps, up to 3 backward and up to 3 forward jumps to label :